hildjj/draft-hildebrand-finished/draft-hildebrand-finished.md

 # Required tooling changes {#tooling}

-Several tools will need to be updated to support marking drafts as "finished":
+Several tools will need to be updated to support marking drafts as "finished".

 ## Draft generation tools